libicocco/remote_rsync/README.md

 ------

 You should have ssh access to the server where you want to backup to.
-Create an ssh key pair:
+If you want to avoid inputting several times your password, you should create an ssh key pair:

     user@local-host$ [Note: You are on local-host here] user@local-host$ ssh-keygen